 mysore ashtanga (all levels, beginners welcome)

-mysore ashtanga is the traditional method of studying ashtanga yogasana. it consists of a set sequence of postures which are practiced in a quiet room with individual instruction from a teacher. the practice is taught according to each person’s needs and abilities, and at an appropriate pace. the mysore room provides a calm yet invigorating environment for beginners and advanced students alike. come observe a session during designated hours (see schedule) and speak to a teacher about initiating practice. through dedication, consistency, and effort, we rediscover our natural state of serenity and steadiness.
+mysore ashtanga is the traditional method of studying ashtanga yogasana. mysore ashtanga is taught in a quiet room through individual instruction from a skilled teacher. the practice is taught gradually and according to each person’s needs and abilities. come observe a session during designated hours (see schedule) and speak to a teacher about initiating practice.

 led ashtanga classes

-unlike the traditional mysore-style, students practice in a synchronized fashion under the instruction of a teacher. this approach to practicing the ashtanga primary series provides an opportunity to hone your practice by following the “vinyasa count” as it is traditionally taught. this emphasis on efficient, rhythmic movement helps to do away with habits (such as losing the connection with the breath due to a wandering mind) and with unconscious fidgeting between postures. the class consists of sun salutations, standing poses, seated poses, backbends, inversions, and a complete finishing sequence.
+unlike the traditional mysore-style, students practice the entire primary series in a synchronized fashion under the instruction of a teacher. this approach provides an opportunity to hone your practice by following the “vinyasa count” as it is traditionally taught. this emphasis on efficient, rhythmic movement helps to do away with habits and with unconscious fidgeting between postures.

 There is no practice on new or full moons.
 Here’s an excerpt from Tim Miller’s website on why: